Turkey–Yugoslavia relations: Post-World War II period

 In the initial years after the end of World War II in Yugoslavia the new communist authorities continued to support Muslim population emigration to Turkey.
 In the period between 1951 and 1956 some 86,380 Muslims, mostly from Kosovo and Macedonia, emigrated to Turkey, out of them 67,236 Turks, 4,394 Albanians, 13,926 Pomaks and 224 others.
 This however did not affect the relations between the two governments in any negative way as Turkey was willing to receive the new settlers.
-1948 Tito–Stalin split represented the major rupture in relations between Yugoslavia and the East Bloc after which Belgrade reoriented its foreign policy towards new allies.
+The 1948 Tito–Stalin split represented the major rupture in relations between Yugoslavia and the East Bloc after which Belgrade reoriented its foreign policy towards new allies.
 Despite the ideological contradictions Yugoslavia firstly cooperated closely with West Bloc nations before conditions for the development of relations with neutral and ultimately Non-aligned countries were created.
 Rather than to achieve the full membership in NATO Yugoslavia preferred closer cooperation with Greece and Turkey as the two NATO member states which were themselves fearing potential Soviet military intervention.
-In 1953 three countries organized the first tripartite talks which ended in the signing of a memorandum stated that stated that aggression against one of the three countries threatens the defense of others.
+In 1953 three countries organized the first tripartite talks which ended in the signing of a memorandum which stated that aggression against one of the three countries threatens the defense of others.
 On 28 February 1953 three countries established the Balkan Pact while on 20 April of the same year Ankara and Belgrade signed a number of agreements including the one on the dual citizenship.
 While Greece and Turkey strongly pushed for the full Yugoslav membership in NATO, after the death of Stalin Belgrade decided to normalize its ties with Soviet Union (Belgrade declaration) and to formulate the non-aligned foreign policy.
 In 1961 Yugoslav writer Ivo Andrić was awarded the Nobel Prize in Literature for his historical novel The Bridge on the Drina revolves around the Mehmed Paša Sokolović Bridge in Višegrad.
 In 1971 Slavic Muslims (as an ethnic group) (modern Bosniaks) were recognized as one of the constituent peoples of the Socialist Federal Republic of Yugoslavia.
 In 1982 Croatian architect Andrija Mutnjaković used blending of Byzantine and Islamic architectural forms when he designed the current building of the National Library of Kosovo.
 Turkish and Yugoslav cities which become sister cities during the time of Socialist Yugoslavia include Sarajevo-Bursa (1979) and Skopje-Manisa (1985) with many to follow after the breakup of the country.